evrythng/evrythng-cli/README.md

     },
   };

-  // Register a new command
+  // Register the new command
   api.registerCommand(newCommand);
 };
 ```

 In the example above, a new command `greet` is added with one operation that
 is provided the remaining arguments, in the same way as regular built-in
 commands.
 This is validated against a schema before being loaded - it must match
 the structure of the above example.

 The example command added in the example is then available as usual when using
 the CLI:

 ```